Interview with author Autumn P Prather

 Q1.
 Hello Ma’am, can you please introduce yourself?
 Readers would love to know more about you.

 Q2.
-What were the key challenges you faced while writing ‘Father of Contention’ book?
+What were the key challenges you faced while writing ‘Measures’ book?

 Q3.
 What books or authors have most influenced your own writing?